 Give a close, thorough shave to the areas receiving treatment 24 hours before your appointment.
 You can shave the morning of your appointment, however It’s best to shave beforehand to reduce any irritation caused from razor rash.
 For harder to reach places, such as the backside, our technicians can provide shaving assistance in one of our private treatment rooms.
 It is important to note that you’ve had ample hair growth prior to your scheduled appointment.

-The area to be treated should be freshly cleaned and left free from any make-up, perfumes, lotions, creams, and/or antiperspirants.
-(You can, of course, remove these applications in one of our private treatment rooms prior to the application of our laser.
-And we make available complimentary antiperspirant post laser hair removal.)
+The area to be treated should be freshly cleaned and left free from any make-up, perfumes, lotions, creams, and/or antiperspirants/deodorant.
+For your convenience, we have complimentary antiperspirant available to reapply following your treatment.

 Post Treatment Care

 Laser Hair Removal, while non-invasive, can create social downtime when treating areas that are not usually covered.
 For that reason, it is best that you do not have any important social engagements that same day after your appointment.
 In order to obtain optimum results, the instructions below must be followed.

 It is normal that you may experience erythema (mild redness), edema (slight swelling), or snap-like sensation on the treated area.
 It will resolve nicely within a short period of time and generally goes away within a few minutes to a couple hours.
 The treated area may feel like a mild sunburn, hot, warm or tingly for a few hours after treatment.
 You can apply ice over the area to help reduce the discomfort and swelling.
 We will also apply aloe and hydrocortisone lotion post treatment to help soothe, calm and protect the skin.
 It is important to note, this is generally considered a desirable side effect because it is evidence there is effective damage to the follicles.